-Crown says murder accused 'just snapped' after arguing with mum
+The 111 call: 'I snapped' - Auckland man accused of murder of mother

-A man accused of killing his mother "just snapped" and hit her at least twelve times with a hammer, says a Crown prosecutor.
+A man, who the Crown alleges "just snapped" and hit his mother at least 12 times with a hammer, admitted attacking her in a 111 call.

 Martin Joseph Matthew Marinovich is charged with murdering Noeleen Ann Marinovich, who died on February 7 last year.